 Flights from most Australian cities arrive in Hong Kong in the late afternoon or early evening.
-We meet in the hotel for an introductory talk and then enjoy dinner.
+We meet in the hotel for an introductory talk and then enjoy dinner, where we will be joined by some of the artists on display.
 Overnight Hong Kong.
 (D)

 Friday 29 March: Hong Kong and Art Basel

 Hong Kong’s extraordinary history, from its early foundations, to its growth as the centre of British trade and finance in Asia and its transfer back to China almost twenty years ago, is evident everywhere.
 This morning we explore the island’s history and culture through a tour of Central – originally Victoria City – whose architecture ranges from British Colonial through to stunning buildings designed by I.M.
 Pei and Norman Foster.
-After a break for lunch, we have a guided visit of Art Basel HK, at which well over 200 internationally respected commercial galleries, mostly from the Asia-Pacific, showcase their wares.
+After a break for lunch, we visit Art Basel Hong Kong, where well over 200 internationally respected commercial galleries, mostly from the Asia-Pacific, showcase their wares.
+Your Tour leader, Mikala Tai, will guide you through a selection of the exhibition.
+Mikala works with Art Basel to organise its performance program, and has extensive knowledge of the art, artworld and artists, and access to VIP areas.
 After our guided visit, there is time for independent exploration, and you may want to visit some of the other sections of the fair, which are dedicated to large-scale sculptures and installations by international artists.
 Overnight Hong Kong.
 (B)

 Saturday 30 March: Po Lin Monastery and Contemporary Art